 - The term ‘perpetrator’ is used for someone who commits an assault.
 They may not have been legally punished for that crime.

 - The term ‘offender’ is used for someone who commits an assault and is charged for that crime.

 Consent and the Law

-Canadian law states that the age of consent is the legal age when a person can make a decision to have sexual intercourse.
-By law, 16 year olds can consent to sex, except if the:
+Canadian law states that the age of consent is the age when a person can legally agree to sexual activity.
+Age of consent laws apply to all forms of sexual activity, ranging from kissing and fondling to sexual intercourse.
+By law, 16 year olds can consent to sexual activity, except if the: